Dog food reviews can be helpful when you’re comparing products.

 No, probably not.
 A product with a low star rating isn’t necessarily a bad product.
 Some dogs can thrive on these recipes.

 It’s just that we passionately believe you should know what you’re paying for.
-And dog foods made with by-products and less meat should be judged for what they really are…
+So, dog foods made with by-products and less meat should, of course, cost less, too.

 The Bottom Line